aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/headerfootercommand/_index.md

 ### getText() {#getText--}

+<b>@deprecated.</b> Please use the 'text' property instead.
 Gets the text of the command.

 ```javascript
 getText() : string;